FKnottenbelt/LS_120/120/definitions.md

 As the software becomes more complex this complexity can be more easily managed.

-# Polymorphism
-is the ability for data to be represented as many different types.
-"Poly" stands for "many" and "morph" stands for "forms".
-OOP gives us flexibility in using pre-written code for new purposes.
-- overide methods
-- inheritance
-- module mixins (behavior sharing)

-The polymorphism is the process of using an operator or function in different ways for different data input.

 # 4 basic OOP programming concepts
 - Abstraction
 - Polymorphism